sshaw/fetch-response-parser/readme.md

 And most code doesn't even do it!

-Instead of writing (or not writing) this boilerplate over and over you can  use the `fetch` Response Parser.
+Instead of writing (or not writing) this boilerplate over and over you can  use the Fetch Response Parser.

 ## Installation